ABC Spark: Announcement and launch

 Shortly after the channel's launch, the CRTC published notice of a pending application to transfer the ABC Spark licence to the numbered company which previously owned Dusk, which is 51% owned by Corus and 49% owned by Shaw Media.
-However, on March 4, 2013, Corus Entertainment announced that it would acquire Shaw Media's 49% ownership interest in ABC Spark, in a larger transaction that would see Corus also acquire Shaw's 50% interest in Historia and SériesPlus, while Corus would sell their 22.58% stake in Food Network.
+However, on March 4, 2013, Corus Entertainment announced that it would acquire Shaw Media's 49% ownership interest in ABC Spark, in a larger transaction that also had Corus acquiring Shaw's 50% interest in Historia and SériesPlus, while Corus would sell their 22.58% stake in Food Network.
 In total, Shaw would receive net proceeds of approximately $95 million in cash.
 The sale of the portion of ABC Spark closed in April 2013.

-Expanded relationship with Disney; first original series
+Expanded relationship with Disney and original programming

-In April 2015, Corus Entertainment announced that it would expand its relationship with Disney, and Corus acquired the rights to Disney Channel's programming and related brands, which resulted in the launch of a Canadian version of Disney Channel, and re-launched versions of Disney Junior and Disney XD after DHX Media decided against renewing their agreement to broadcast the programs in Disney's programming catalogue.
+In April 2015, Corus Entertainment announced that it would expand its relationship with Disney, and Corus acquired the rights to Disney Channel's programming and related brands, which resulted in the launch of a Canadian version of Disney Channel, and relaunched versions of Disney Junior and Disney XD after DHX Media declined to renew their agreement to broadcast the programs in Disney's programming catalogue.

-In October 2015, ABC Family announced plans to change its name to "Freeform" in January 2016.
-ABC Spark did not adopt the Freeform name, but it did adopt the on-air imaging used by the U.S. network.
+In October 2015, ABC Family announced plans to rebrand to "Freeform" in January 2016.
+ABC Spark did not adopt the Freeform name, but it did adopt the on-air imaging used by the American network.

-By the end of October 2015, ABC Spark had its first original series entitled Cheer Squad, a docu-reality series which first premiered on July 5, 2016.
+Also in October 2015, ABC Spark announced its first original series titled Cheer Squad, a docureality series which premiered on July 5, 2016.

 Closure

 On July 10, 2025, Corus announced that they would close ABC Spark alongside a selection of children's channels (Nickelodeon, Disney XD, Disney Jr. and La Chaîne Disney) at midnight on September 1.
-Despite the closure, Corus confirmed that it would continue to air Nickelodeon and Disney content on its other channels.
+Despite the closure, Corus confirmed that it would continue to air Disney content on its English-language counterpart, with some of ABC Spark's programming moving to Slice and W Network.
+The last program to air before its closure was the 2012 film This Is 40, after which the channel switched to a slate stating "This channel is no longer available".

 Programming

-ABC Spark carried most of the original programs produced for Freeform in the U.S. (Pretty Little Liars: The Perfectionists premieres on W Network), including its own versions of the 31 Nights of Halloween and 25 Days of Christmas events, which broadcast special programming during the lead-up to their respective holidays.
-The channel's daily programming mainly consists of acquired sitcoms and dramas, as well as syndicated programs from other Corus-owned channels.
+ABC Spark carried most of the original programs produced for Freeform in the U.S., including its own versions of the 31 Nights of Halloween and 25 Days of Christmas events, which broadcast special programming during the lead-up to their respective holidays.
+The channel's daily programming mainly consisted of acquired sitcoms and dramas, as well as syndicated programs from other Corus-owned channels.

-In its early years, Dusk was Canada's first horror television channel dedicated to the thriller, suspense and horror genres and was one of the most-watched new speciality channels.
-After its rebranding to ABC Spark, another attempt to launch a horror-based channel took place five years later when Sylvain Gagné, owner of IO Média inc., launched Frissons TV in September 2017 with its English counterpart, Terror TV to be launched.
+In its early years, the channel was Canada's first horror television channel dedicated to the thriller, suspense and horror genres and was one of the most-watched new speciality channels.
+After its rebranding to ABC Spark, another attempt to launch a horror-based channel occurred five years later when Sylvain Gagné, owner of IO Média inc., launched Frissons TV in September 2017, with its English counterpart, Terror TV, also launching.